laith43d/tortoise-schema-migrations/readme.md

 `python manage.py migrate`

-4. If you make a mistake or with to rollback your last migration:
+4. If you make a mistake or wish to rollback your last migration:

 `python manage.py rollback`